UC Irvine Anteaters baseball: Conference affiliations

+UC Irvine in the NCAA Tournament

+Since joining Division I in 1978, the Anteaters have made 11 appearances in the NCAA Division I baseball tournament and qualified for the College World Series in 2007 and 2014.

 Venues

 Cicerone Field at Anteater Ballpark

 Cicerone Field at Anteater Ballpark has been the program's home venue since it opened in 2002, also the year in which UC Irvine sponsored varsity baseball for the first season since 1992.
 The venue was known as Anteater Ballpark from 2002-2009, before it was renamed for former university chancellor Ralph J. Cicerone.
 It has a capacity of 2,900 spectators.

 Head coaches

 Mike Gerakos, who coached for 12 seasons, is the program's longest tenured coach.

 Yearly records

 Below is a table of the program's yearly records.

 Notable former players

 Below is a list of notable former Anteaters and the seasons in which they played for the program.